NaomiEisen/NaomiEisen/README.md

-# Welcome to Naomi's GitHub Profile!
-Hi there! 👋 I'm Naomi, a Computer Science student at The Open University.

 ## 💌 Let's Connect!
 Feel free to explore my repositories and reach out for collaborations or discussions.
 I'm always excited to connect and share ideas! ❤️